ProgramPractice/GettingAndCleaningData/README.md

 ## Dependencies

-The required packages are data.table and reshape2. the run_analysis.R file will install the packages if not installed already.
+The required packages are data.table and reshape2.